Antigravity Track

 Review the diff with intent

 Read the diff as you would a colleague's PR.
 Look for: does it solve the stated problem?
 Does it introduce anything unexpected?
 Does it have tests?
-Reject and redirect if not.
+Are there hardcoded values that should be configurable?
+Is error handling present?
+Reject and redirect if the diff does not meet your standards.

 5